Caroline Taylor (bowls): Bowls career

-In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.

+Despite winning the triples and fours titles at the 2023 Welsh National Bowls Championships she missed out on selection for the 2023 World Outdoor Bowls Championship.
+Taylor was in the triples team with Sara Marie Nicholls and Jodie McCarthy that won the gold medal at the 2024 European Bowls Championships.